 The results of Table 7 can be summarized as follows.
 First, the precautionary multipliers are always positive, with cumulative long-run multipliers lower than impact multipliers.
-Given that the individual budget constraint and the ability to generate income is unchanged, the increase in consumption on impact is obtained by depleting private wealth.
-In order for assets to return to the initial steady state values, consumption must remain below its long run level for a while before returning to its level of steady state.
+Given that the individual budget constraint and the ability to generate income is unchanged, the increase in consumption on impact is obtained by depleting private wealth.44 In order for assets to return to the initial steady state values, consumption must remain below its long run level for a while before returning to its level of steady state.
 Second, the persistence of the health shocks affects the multiplier size.
 In particular, the impact multipliers are increasing with the persistence of the health shocks.
-However, it is not easy to make a clean comparison across the three different specifications since - as we explain in Section 4.3 - the model is re-calibrated for each one of them.47 Notice, the total impact multiplier is positive, i.e., 0.73, for highly persistent health shocks.
+However, it is not easy to make a clean comparison across the three different specifications since - as we explain in Section 4.3 - the model is re-calibrated for each one of them.45 Notice, the total impact multiplier is positive, i.e. 0.73, within a reasonable scenario of highly persistent health shocks.
 Third, total (cumulative) long-run multipliers are negative across all exercises and specifications.
-Indeed, the mechanism above described is even stronger in the case of the total multiplier, due to the additional negative wealth effect.
+Indeed, the intertemporal mechanism above described for the 'precautionary multipliers' is even stronger in the case of the total multiplier, due to the additional negative wealth effect.